edean11/3Datajs/README.md

 - directionalLightPosX,directionalLightPosY,directionalLightPosZ = position of the directional light if hasDirectionalLight === true

+- materialType = 'Basic','Phong' or 'Lambert'.
+Only Phong and Lambert are affected by lights

+- geometryType = 'Sphere','Box' or 'Custom'.
+This choice affects the format of node size properties.
+If 'Custom' is chosen, you must provide a customGeometryFunction which returns the custom geometry.

 - meshPosX,meshPosY,meshPosZ = position of the popup mesh relative to the node (i.e. 0,0,0 would be the center of the node)

 - wireframeMesh = boolean, determines if the nodes should have wireframe material or not